mixxxdj/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

 ..
-Credit to PopHippy for creating the orignal PDF.
+Credit to PopHippy for creating the orignal PDF file

 Numark Mixtrack Platinum FX
 ========================